Konamiman/Nextor/docker/README.md

 [Docker](https://www.docker.com/) lets you run pre-packaged software in isolated environments called **containers**, so you don't have to install the software (or its dependencies) on your host machine.
-The package itself is an **image**: a read-only template with everything the software needs — files, libraries, environment variables — baked in.
+The package itself is an **image**: a read-only template with everything the software needs (files, libraries, environment variables) baked in.
 Running an image produces a container; each run is independent, and you can throw it away when you're done.

 _If you are familiar with the concept of [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine), you can think of Docker containers as "lightweight virtual machines", where instead of virtualizing the entire hardware you only virtualize the operating system._